-In a February 2020 news release on Bill C-5, the Honourable David Lametti said that judges are expected to "have the necessary training to understand the complex nature of sexual assault and the myths that too often surround them."
+In a September 2020 news release on Bill C-3, the Honourable David Lametti said that it is essential that judges "have the awareness, skills and knowledge of sexual assault law to deal with cases in a manner that is fair to the parties and free from myths and stereotypes."
 In her testimony on Bill C-337 before the House of Commons Standing Committee on the Status of Women, the Honourable Rona Ambrose stated that she introduced the bill after noting "a disturbing number of sexual assault cases that have shaken the public's confidence in our justice system."